cmarangon/m4_terraform/readme.md

 - Documentation of aws provider is also brief.
 With the documentation it is possible to know the main properties, but there is no details how each resource should be connected with each other.
 - Requires deeper know-how about AWS to build an infrastructure correctly (but the learning of Terraform can be done in parellel with AWS)
 - Learning of HCL (Hashicorp Configuration Language) is necessary
-- Configuration of policies requires more know-how and more
+- Configuration of security policies requires more know-how and practice

+# Conclusion
+Terraform is very helpful and powerful to provision the infrastructure as code in different kind of cloud providers, but it should be used when the cloud provider know-how and practice are already consolidated, it means when the user already knows how the Cloud provider work.
+Terraform in combination with a version management system and other tools like Ansible can be very useful to increase the DevOps maturity of a company.